MicrosoftDocs/machine-learning-server-docs/microsoft-r/r/how-to-revoscaler-sql-server.md

 ### A Transformation Function for By-Group Analysis

 Next, let’s consider the analysis we want to perform for each group.
-As in the previous section, we will write a transformation function that operates on a chunk of data, then writes out the results for that chunk into an “intermediate results” table.
-In this case we estimate a linear model on the chunk of data, and put the components of the model we will need for scoring into a string.
+As in the previous section, we write a transformation function that operates on a chunk of data, then writes out the results for that chunk into an “intermediate results” table.
+In this case, we estimate a linear model on the chunk of data, and put the components of the model we need for scoring into a string.
 We will also include the SKU number and the estimated slope in our results table.
-Note that we are assuming, at this point, that we will have all of the data for a single SKU in the chunk of data being processed by the transformation function.
+We are assuming, at this point, that we have all of the data for a single SKU in the chunk of data being processed by the transformation function.

 	EstimateModel <- function(dataList)
 	{